wumirose/wumirose.github.io/background.md

 ## Teaching Experience

 **Graduate Teaching Assistant**, UNC Chapel Hill (2021–Present)
-- Led sections for *Introduction to Data Science* and *Introduction to Scientific Programming*
+- Led recitation sections and held office hours for 69 students in *Introduction to Data Science* (DATA110)
-- Developed lab materials, practice problems, and automated grading scripts
-- Mentored 150+ students on Python programming, data analysis, and problem-solving
+- Held office hours  and provided In-class debugging and assistance for a combined 200 students in *Introduction to Scientific Programming*
+- Discussed practice problems from the lab materials to prepare students for collaborative exercises.

-**Data Matters Program – RENCI & Odum Institute (2022–2024)**
+**Data Matters Program (Online)– RENCI & Odum Institute (Summer 2022, 2023, and 2024)**
-- Taught intensive workshops on Python and Deep Learning with TensorFlow
+- Resolve and debug students' code during live sessions on Python and Deep Learning with TensorFlow
-- Mentored professionals from diverse disciplines
-- Designed project-based curriculum for interdisciplinary learning
+- Monitored the Zoom chat for Questions during the training

 **Teaching Assistant, LAUTECH (2020–2021)**
 - Courses: Discrete Mathematics, Linear Algebra, Programming Fundamentals
-- Co-supervised 5 undergraduate research projects
+- Co-supervised 5 undergraduate research projects in Data Mining and Machine Learning
-- Developed data-driven student support systems